 MP for Horsham

-“A party-loyal Liberal Democrat MP with a 0-rebel voting record who serves on the Work and Pensions Committee.”
+“A party-loyal Liberal Democrat MP for Horsham who sits on the Work and Pensions Committee and focuses on welfare and pensions issues.”

-John Milne is the Liberal Democrat MP for Horsham, elected in 2024.
-He sits on the Work and Pensions Committee and has previously served on committees examining the Pension Schemes Bill and the Public Authorities (Fraud, Error and Recovery) Bill.
-He has declared earnings from employment, including ongoing paid employment.
+John Milne is a Liberal Democrat MP for Horsham, elected in 2024.
+He currently serves on the Work and Pensions Committee (since 2024-10-28) and has previously sat on two committee bills.
+He has declared two entries related to paid employment in his financial interests.

-Declares two financial interests: earnings from employment, including ongoing paid employment.
+Declares two financial interests related to paid employment, including ongoing paid employment.

 Generated 21 February 2026